An Indigenous Peoples' Statement to the World

 December 9, 2009

-In keeping with the theme of this year’s Parliament, “Make a World of Difference: Hearing each other, Healing the Earth,” we, the Indigenous Peoples participating in this Parliament, hereby issue this statement:
+In keeping with the theme of this year’s Parliament, “Make a World of Difference: Hearing each other, Healing the Earth,” we, the Indigenous Peoples participating in this Parliament, hereby issue this statement: Delivered at The Parliament of the World’s Religions

-or our ancestors and care for our future generations by preserving our lands and cultures.
+We are Indigenous Peoples and Nations who honor our ancestors and care for our future generations by preserving our lands and cultures.
 For thousands of years, Indigenous peoples have maintained a fundamental and sacred relationship with Mother Earth.
 As peoples of the land, we declare our inherent rights to our present and continuing survival within our sacred homelands and territories throughout the world;

-an government’s recent support for the United Nations Declaration on the Rights of Indigenous Peoples adopted on September 13, 2007.
+We commend the Australian government’s recent support for the United Nations Declaration on the Rights of Indigenous Peoples adopted on September 13, 2007.
 We call on all governments to support and implement the provisions of the UN Declaration, particularly the right of self-determination;

 Since time immemorial we have lived in keeping with our sacred laws, principles, and spiritual values, given by the Creator.
 Our ways of life are based on thousands of years of accumulated ecological knowledge, a great respect for our Mother Earth, a reverence and respect for all our Natural World relations and the survival of our languages, cultures, and traditions;